Enterprise Software Development: 6-Steps Process That Works

 Scalability

 Organizations must build applications that can handle increasing user loads, data volumes, and transactional demands.
-Moreover, enterprise apps must be designed to be scalable and the business and user base grows.
+Moreover, enterprise apps must be designed to scale as the business and user base grow.

 Integration